AlexandreCarlton/idea-settings/README.md

-# IML Generator
+# IDEA Settings

-Can be used to generate `*.iml` files for use by IntelliJ IDEA.
+An application that can be used to generate both `.idea` and `*.iml` files for use by IntelliJ IDEA from a YAML settings file.

 ## Motivation